For the Rock Garden

 5 Y-Y

 A delicate flower, a cross of Limequilla and species triandrus.
-Pale relexef petals, rich pendant, and bulbous, cup.
-Petite.
+Pale relexed petals, rich, pendant, and bulbous, cup.
+We find Churchfield Bells attractive and memorable in the mixed border, more than other triandrus, for reasons we cannot verbalize.

 12 Y-Y